kessie2862/Hello-Microverse/README.md

 ### Create a branch

-To rcreate a branch and switch to it, execute the following command:
+To create a branch and switch to it, execute the following command:

 <!--
 Example command: